mmbmf1/nps-app/README.md

 search for parks by typing anything - park names, activities like "hiking", or locations like "colorado". optionally filter by specific states. results appear on an interactive map with clickable markers. explore comprehensive park data including alerts, news, things to do, and amenities.

+the app features a welcoming landing page that introduces users to the features and provides quick-start examples. when you first load the app, you'll see helpful tips, feature highlights, and clickable example searches to get you started.

 ## features

 - **smart search**: find parks by name, activity, or location